-2. Included in the Total Outputs is an amount of £1,095k which is recharges between Directorates and Trading Accounts.
+2. Included in the Total Outputs is an amount of £1,095k which is recharges between Heads of expenditure and Trading Accounts.

 3. Included in Overseas Medical Output above is £700k for Aero Medical Evacuation and £1,200k for Overseas Medical Treatment.